 The lounge currently costs Dhs 199 (£41 GBP) per person for access.
 You can get free access to this lounge via a Priority Pass, or take out the Amex Platinum which comes with a free unlimited Priority Passes for 4 people.
 The free for a year, Amex Gold credit card gives you two free Lounge Club passes, enabling you to enter this lounge free of charge.
 Get an extra referral bonus for the Amex Gold and Amex Platinum credit card here.

 In April 2016, I flew First Class on an Emirates A380 Airbus A380 from Dubai (DXB) to Amsterdam (AMS).
-Pre-departure, the lounge I was given access to was the Concourse A Emirates First Class Lounge at Dubai International Airport.
+Pre-departure, I was given access to the Concourse A Emirates First Class Lounge at Dubai International Airport.
 Read More.

 British Airways has launched a new Galleries Lounge for First and Club World passengers in the new Concourse D at Dubai International Airport.
-The seating area features a communal table and private recliners with foot rests, along with power outlets… Read More.
+The seating area features a communal table, private recliners with footrests, and power outlets at every seat.… Read More.